jonatasbaldin/jonatasbaldin.github.io/_posts/2018-12-27-clean-code-book-review.md

 > Be prepared to work hard while reading this book.
 This is not a "feel good" book that you can read on an airplane and finish before you land.
 This book will make you work, and work hard.
 What kind of work will you be doing?
 You'll be reading code—lots of code.

-This plus my lack of time at the moment made me put the book back in the Kindle virtual shelve.
+This plus my lack of time at the moment made me put the book back in the Kindle virtual shelf.

 Two (I think?) years later, I finally picked it up again and gave it a try.
 So far, one of the best decisions I've made as a software developer.